History of African Americans in Houston: Houston Black brunch and nightlife culture

 Houston's Black brunch and nightlife culture have grown to become highly prominent in the United States.
 Social media has played a major role in brunch and nightlife in the city becoming a top destination for Black adults around the world (especially Nigerians).
 Unlike most cities, Houston offers many popular restaurants, bars, lounges, clubs, and events that culturally caters to Black adults.

-Black gay pride
+Black LGBT pride

 Houston is home to one of the largest black LGBT communities in the nation.
 Houston's black LGBT community annually celebrate its presence during a special event called "Splash", which organizes gay and lesbian events in order to improve the cultural, environmental, medical and social health of gay men, lesbian and transgender people of African descent.
 It is the oldest black gay event in Texas beginning in 1988.

 Cemeteries

 Humble Negro Cemetery is in the suburb of Humble.
 Evergreen Negro Cemetery is located in Fifth Ward.
 Olivewood Cemetery is in White Oak Bayou.